Tokyo International University: Undergraduate schools

-Global Campus
+Campus

-Tokyo International University will establish a new Global Campus in Ikebukuro, one of the busiest hubs of Tokyo where the university's educational globalization efforts will be centralized.
-The university participated in a bidding process to acquire part of the former Mint Bureau site, which neighbors Sunshine City.
+In 2023, Tokyo International University established a new Global Campus in Ikebukuro.
+Located near one of the busiest hubs of Tokyo, the Ikebukuro Campus hosts the university's international programs.
+The land where the Ikebukuro campus was built was acquired through a bidding process to redevelop the Tokyo Mint Bureau site, following the Mint's relocation to Saitama in 2012.
 TIU's plan won this competition.
-The land was passed over to the university in October 2020, and the campus facilities are set to open in September 2023.
+The land, which neighbors Sunshine City, was passed over to the university in October 2020, and the campus facilities opened in September 2023.

-The English Track Program, as well as other educational globalization functions, will be centralized in this new campus.
-The university is planning to relocate half of its student body.
-The plan also includes academics and researchers recruited from around the world, which will further enhance international "brain circulation" in line with Japan's national policy.